MateoQuinteroH/Open-Jammer-V1.0/README.md

 # Open-Jammer-V1.0
 This project is an ESP32 based WiFi/Bluetooth jammer device.

-The project requeriments are the following:
+The project requirements are as follows:
   * Batteries driven device.
   * Screen and buttons for user interaction.
   * Bluetooth and WiFi jamming capabilities.